 Friendliness of the Burmese

-A trip like this makes me realize why I enjoy traveling through South-East Asia so much.
+A trip like the one I made today makes me realize why I enjoy traveling through South-East Asia so much.
 Today during my grand tour, it also stroke me several times that the people who passed us along the way are always smiling.
 The Burmese seem to be praised for their friendliness.
 And I can only admit to this.